UPDATED: JULY 07, 2023 | 1 MIN READ

 Summer storms are a common risk factor in Minnesota, bringing rain, wind, and hail.
 Blizzards also bring heavy snow and storms, and Minnesota gets an average of close to 70 inches of snow each winter.
 Damaging floods occur once the snow melts or during severe summer rainstorms.

 What Type of Homeowners Insurance Coverages Are Recommended?

 A standard home insurance policy helps protect your home, but additional coverage recommendations are needed.
 In Minnesota, taking in common weather risks and finding a homeowner’s insurance policy customized for the state’s common causes for loss may have you adding these recommended coverages.

 In Minnesota, a standard policy helps cover damages from wind, rain, and hailstorms but does not cover flooding.
 Several private insurance companies sell flood insurance policies.
-If you are concerned about flooding or live in an area in a designated flood zone, you should purchase a separate flood insurance policy to ensure additional protection.
+If you are concerned about flooding or live in a designated flood zone, you should purchase a separate flood insurance policy to ensure additional protection.

 Identity Theft Insurance